heronarts/P4LX/README.md

 ### Development Environment ###

-At the time of writing, Processing 4.0 beta 8 uses the [Eclipse Temurin Java 17 JDK](https://adoptium.net/).
+At the time of writing, Processing 4.0 beta 8 uses the [Eclipse Temurin Java 17 JDK (17.0.2+8)](https://adoptium.net/).
 Configure your development environment to use this JVM for greatest compatibility with the Processing 4 runtime.

 The recommended IDE for LX is Eclipse, using `mvn` for command-line build.
 Create a folder to work in and clone both the LX and P4LX repositories side-by-side.
 ```